thephpleague/period/docs/5.0/period/properties.md

 //the last date is 2012-12-01
 ~~~

-<p class="message-notice">Both methods take into account the <code>Period</code> bounds to include or not the interval endpoints in the resulting generator.</p>
+<p class="message-notice">The method takes into account the <code>Period</code> bounds to include or not the interval endpoints in the resulting generator.</p>

 ### Period::dateRangeForward